History Of St. Mary Parish

 Throughout the Archdiocese Of Cincinnati, we have seen a dramatic decline in the number of priests that have resulted from those priests who have reached retirement age.
 Our continued prayers for vocations have brought positive results that have recently filled our local seminary, however, those men will not be active priests for a number of years.
 The result that we see throughout the Archdiocese of Cincinnati is pastoral regions where one pastor is responsible for two or more parishes.

-At St. Peter and St. Mary, we are fortunate to have Fr.
-Michael Leshney as pastor.
-We call our pastoral region “Christ Catholic Community”.
-With Fr.
-Mike's leadership and the cooperation of members at both locations, we want those in the community to see our two parishes as a “Spiritual Oasis For Those Who Seek Christ”.
+Initially, Father Don West administered the sacraments and said Mass at both St. Peter and St. Mary.
+A year following the new St. Mary's construction, Fr.
+Michael Leshney took over both parishes, initially as administrator and later as pastor.
+Fr.
+Leshney helped to provide a more unified way to recognize our pastoral region.
+Under his guidance, St. Peter and St. Mary are known as the “Christ Catholic Community”.
+With the cooperation of members at both locations, we want those in the community to see our two parishes as a “Spiritual Oasis For Those Who Seek Christ”.
+On October 20, 2017, Fr.
+Leshney retired.